FunctionLab/selene/tutorials/README.md

 - Comprehensive _in silico_ mutagenesis tutorial: [`analyzing_mutations_with_trained_models`](https://github.com/FunctionLab/selene/tree/master/tutorials/analyzing_mutations_with_trained_models)
 - Tutorial with both the config file method and the non-config file method of running Selene.
 Also shows how to run variant effect prediction and visualize the difference scores.
 Contains an _in silico_ mutagenesis example with known regulatory mutations: [`variants_and_visualizations`](https://github.com/FunctionLab/selene/tree/master/tutorials/variants_and_visualizations)

-- Tutorial demonstrating Selene's use to predict mean ribosomal load based on 5' UTR sequences: [`regression_mpra_example`](https://github.com/FunctionLab/selene/tree/master/tutorials/regression_mpra_example)
+We also have a tutorial demonstrating Selene's use to predict mean ribosomal load based on 5' UTR sequences: [`regression_mpra_example`](https://github.com/FunctionLab/selene/tree/master/tutorials/regression_mpra_example).
+This is a good follow-up tutorial to the Getting Started tutorial if you are interested in training a regression model using Selene.
+It also shows how to run Selene with another model architecture.

+## Additional note
+The log statements printed in the training tutorials are from running the tutorials on a CUDA-enabled machine.
+Run times will be far longer (as described in the [repository README](https://github.com/FunctionLab/selene)) if you are running them only on CPU.

 ## Contributing tutorials